Flexible fee structures

 Our aim is to be as transparent as possible in relation to our fees.

-Under this arrangement, our clients choose when they need to come and see us for face to face advice and pay for the meeting.
+Under a “pay-as you-go” arrangement, our clients choose when they need to come and see us for face to face advice and pay for the meeting.

 Any correspondence or legal work is then addressed by the client themselves, until our further advice is sought by way of a face to face meeting.
 If a client who has been taking advantage of our pay-as-you- go scheme wishes us to represent them at court or draft a document for them, an alternative fee structure would be agreed.

 Should you at any time feel you require greater representation but with the same solicitor, we can review the fee structure applied to your matter.

 The main advantage of the pay-as-you-go scheme is that you are in control of the costs of your solicitor's fees as these are only incurred as and when you have a face to face meeting with us, arranged at your convenience when you have the money.

 We can discuss a fixed-fee arrangement for a number of different issues such as representation at court, drafting of a document, reviewing a document and advising upon it for a set agreed fee.